Australian Cinema > types >

 Kiss or Kill (Bill Bennett, 1997) on the run from both the cops and the bad guy

-Last Ride (Glendyn Ivin, 2009) Hugo Weaving and son travel across Australia
+Last Ride (Glendyn Ivin, 2009) Hugo Weaving and son travel on foot across Australia

-Lucky Miles (Michael James Rowland, 2007) boat ppl travel from NW coast to (presumably) Perth
+Lucky Miles (Michael James Rowland, 2007) boat ppl travel from NW coast to Perth

 Mad Max ([Dr] George Miller, 1979) you've seen it